 But what happens when you’re doing all those things, but don’t feel like your naturally vibrant self?

-That’s where vitamins and supplements for natural come into play.
+That’s where vitamins and supplements for natural energy come into play.

 If you’re wondering, “What vitamins should I take for energy?”… You’ve come to the right place.